Skip to main content

 • Validation:

-• Q9 — Does gateway overhead create meaningful differences at high concurrency?
+• Q9 — Does gateway overhead create significant differences at high concurrency?

 • Q10 — Does Bifrost → llm-d connection operate stably?

-• Cumulative overhead difference in agent multi-calls (5 turns)
+• Cumulative overhead difference for agent multi-call (5 turns)

 Scenario 5: Multi-turn Agent Workflow